secretkeylabs/sats-connect-ui/docs/selector-api.md

 - **open** `"sats-connect_wallet-provider-selector_open"`: The selector will open and display the providers as configured using custom event's `details` property, which is expected to be of type [`Config`](../src/lib/utils.ts)
 - **close** `"sats-connect_wallet-provider-selector_close"`: The selector will close if open.
+- **wallet open** `"sats-connect_wallet-provider-selector_walletOpen"`: The third party interacting with the selector may optionally notify the selector when the user has their wallet open or visible.
+The selector will display a message indicating that an operation is in progress.
+- **wallet close** `"sats-connect_wallet-provider-selector_walletClose"`.
+The third party interacting with the selector may optionally notify when the user has closed their wallet or it is no longer visible.
+The selector will stop showing that an operation is in progress if it previously received a "wallet open" event.

 ### Emitted events